 Events are the demonic rituals, enemy ambushes, caves full of starved prisoners and other random occurrences that challenge you on your way through Diablo III's main storyline.
 They can offer different rewards, present different foes and even change their conditions from playthrough to playthrough.

-Keywarden monsters have been sighted throughout the world of Sanctuary.
-Defeat these creatures and you may earn keys that — when used together — unlock a passage to a hidden pocket of the Burning Hells.
+Hellish monsters have been sighted throughout the world of Sanctuary.
+Defeat these creatures and you may earn artifacts that unlock a passage to a hidden pocket of the Burning Hells.
 Rumors hint that the Hells' most fiendish champions are cooperating in these tiny realms.
 When you invade their refuge and stand in triumph over these monstrosities, you may be able to harvest the fell pieces of their bodies, necrotic organs that can be used to forge legendary items of unparalleled power.

 Diablo III's randomization supports replayability, but it also means that saving your progress is handled in a unique manner.

 You don't have to manually save your game in order to pick up where you left off.
 Your game state (including experience you've gained, loot you've acquired, and quests you've completed) will be automatically saved as you progress and reach checkpoints.
 Your game is also saved when you're done playing and choose the "Leave Game" or "Exit Diablo III" options from the Game Menu.
 It's important to exit your game in this fashion (rather than simply turning off your PC or Console) in order to make certain your progress saves correctly.

 If you ended your game in the middle of a dungeon or wilderness, you won't reappear there when you load your character.
 Instead, you'll appear at your last checkpoint, or in the closest safe location: usually a nearby town or camp.
 In order to return to the site of your last battle, you can run back, retracing your steps, or use a waypoint.
 Once you've unlocked a waypoint, you can then return to that area at any time, so they're very important anchors to your progress through the game.